Detects DDoS attack in 2 seconds

 – Port mirror/SPAN

-FastNetMon is a very high performance DDoS detector built on top of multiple packet capture engines: NetFlow, IPFIX, sFLOW.
+FastNetMon is a very high performance DDoS detector built on top of multiple packet capture engines: NetFlow, IPFIX, sFlow and SPAN/port mirror.

 It could detect malicious traffic in your network and immediately block it with BGP blackhole or BGP flow spec rules.